alexandru/alexn.org/_posts/2017-10-15-functional-programming.md

 put that on your fridge 😜
 </p>

-More good books might be out there, but for learning FP I'd advise against going with anything that's dynamically typed or LISP based.
+More good books might be out there, but for learning FP, I'd advise against going with anything that's dynamically typed or LISP based.
 For one because dynamic languages tend to be more pragmatic, plus their limited type system don't allow many of the useful abstractions that